Micjanov/uni/README.md

-# uni
-This repo is still under construction.
-It serves as a rough portfolio of some of my coding in university courses.
+This repo serves as a rough portfolio of some of my coding in university courses.